This website content is still under heavy development!

 I have been using Microsoft products for quite some time, starting with MSDos then Windows 3.0, 3.1, 95, 98, XP, 7, 8, 8.1 and finally 10.
 (I managed to skip some of the duds, such as ME, 2000 and Vista, although I did use them on friends, family and work machines.
 Contrary to all the noise I never had any problems with version 8 & 8.1.
 I thought ME was bad and Vista too, but as noted basically managed to avoid them in the most part.)

 Recently my main home office machine failed.
 I build this computer myself.
 Basically originally an Intel i7 with the built-in graphics and a 2TB HD, 32GB RAM (16GB would have been enough) and of course a Seasonic 80plus gold power supply.
 I then quickly replaced with a 500GB SSD, by this time I had my Linux home server running and used this as a NAS for bulk storage and serving.
 When I set the machine up it was based upon Windows 7 (64bit of course).
 When Windows 8 came out I upgraded, then Windows 8.1 and finally Windows 10.
-Just over a year ago I added a Nvidia 960 graphics card, to help breathe a bit of extra life into the machine (and play games better....)
+A few years later I added a Nvidia 960 graphics card, to help breathe a bit of extra life into the machine (and play games better....)
 I have tried quite a large amount of software on this machine over the period and it was somewhat cluttered, albeit I did run the likes of CCleaner and SystemMechanic to help keep it usable.
 In any case I tried to load AutoCADLT 2017 on the machine (yes, a licensed version, my being a professional engineer) it worked on the first evening after loading, then the following day ACADLT stopped working.
 I tried to get it working to no avail and attempted a reinstall, also to no avail.
 The following day the machine would not run with the dreaded blue screen of death.
 Nothing I attempted would revive it.
 So I investigated a clean Windows 10 install.
 I downloaded a Windows 10 recovery / installation on to a USB.
 Turns out product code is no longer required, and my registration for this machine is tied to the hardware and my Microsoft account.
 After this reinstalling Windows 10 was a breeze.
 My original install was totally shot.
 Hopefully I did not have any important information left on the local documents directory.
 Unknown, unlikely, but possible.
 Helps to have the Linux NAS and Nextcloud working.
-It is also a reminder to do my NAS and Nextcloud backups, it has been 6 months since the last one, which is bad!
-I did it, and need to try to do it every month.
+It is also a reminder to do my NAS and Nextcloud backups.
+I got to keep on top of this, and need to try to do it every month.

 So below is a list of the software I am installing.